 Where is Seychelles?

-Mahe, the largest island of Seychelles is home to the majority of the populations, and of course the main point of entry for tourists.
-The Praslin on the other hand, is the second largest island in size where can be used as a great base in order to explore beautiful beaches and resorts.
+Mahe, the largest island of Seychelles is home to the majority of the population, and of course the main point of entry for tourists.
+The Praslin, on the other hand, is the second-largest island in size where can be used as a great base in order to explore beautiful beaches and resorts.